Ferry Building

 What you need to know

-The Ferry Building has stood at the foot of Market Street since 1898.
-The 245-foot clock tower marks the eastern edge of downtown.
-The building survived the 1906 earthquake and was eclipsed for decades by the elevated Embarcadero Freeway, which was damaged in the 1989 Loma Prieta earthquake and demolished in 1991.
-A 2003 renovation reopened the building as a marketplace.
+The Ferry Building has stood at the foot of Market Street since 1898, its 245-foot clock tower marking the eastern edge of downtown.
+It survived the 1906 earthquake and was eclipsed for decades by the elevated Embarcadero Freeway, demolished in 1991, before a renovation reopened it as a marketplace.
+Before the bridges opened in the 1930s, ferries carried about 50 million passengers a year through here.

 The Marketplace